Skip to main content

 Price per Kilogram

-This can be the price you pay your supplier of the price you want to charge your customers, considering the cost to order, deliver, store and prep the material before you manufacture their parts.
+This can be the price you pay your supplier or the price you want to charge your customers, considering the cost to order, deliver, store, and prep the material before you manufacture their parts.

 Post Production